 What’s the difference between mini and full facelifts?

-Dr. Torgerson will offer you a free consultation, so you can relax and consider all of your available options with no pressure to choose one over the other.
-He often provides detailed custom plans for patients because he knows that each person’s face and their goals are entirely unique to them.
+At your no-obligation consultation with Dr. Torgerson, you can relax and consider all of your available options with no pressure to choose one over the other.
+He often provides detailed custom plans for patients, because he knows that each person’s face and goals are entirely unique to them.

 How can you choose the right expert for your Toronto facial cosmetic surgery?